riscv-steel/riscv-steel/docs/source/software-guide.md

 This guide shows how to write, compile and run software applications for RISC-V Steel SoC IP.

 ## Installing the RISC-V GNU Toolchain

-To be able to cross-compile software for RISC-V systems you need the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
-Follow the steps below to install it on your machine.

 <h4>1.
 Get the source files</h4>